 Eve of Tomorrow

-“Duck!”
-Corey screams behind me.
-I scramble to the forest floor just in time to see a knife fly through the space where I’d been standing a second ago.
+I flatten myself to the forest floor just in time to see a knife fly through the space where I'd been standing a second ago.
 “Run!”
-Corey’s second command urges me forward as I get to my feet and take off.
-I don’t know where I’m going and the woods are a mess of charred and twisted trees.
+Corey's command urges me forward as I get to my feet and take off through the mess of charred and twisted trees of the unfamiliar forest.